yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/Deployment.md

 # Deployment Questions

 ### **What Is CI (Continuous Integration)?**
-> - CI is a way to merge all developers' copies of code into a code base frequently.
-Isolated changes are tested and integrated quickly with unit and integration tests.
-Continuous integration gives a development team specific feedback on changes or additions to the code base.
-If a bug is introduced, the code tests in CI should reveal it before the code moves closer to release.
-CI and continuous delivery enable an organization to have automated testing and staging processes, which then further enable developers to decide when and how often to deploy their code into production.
+> - A software development practice in which developers regularly merge their code changes into a shared repository.
+CI helps to ensure the codebase is always stable and there are no conflicts between different branches of code.

 <br/>

 ### **What Is CD (Continuous Delivery)?**
-> - CD is an approach for software delivery in which development teams produce and test code in short but continuous cycles, usually with high degrees of automation, to improve software quality.
+> - An approach for software delivery in which development teams produce and test code in short but continuous cycles, usually with high degrees of automation, to improve software quality.

 <br/>